epibayes/labsite/content/authors/Akshada-Shinde/_index.md

 ---
 # Display name
-title: "Alex Cao"
+title: "Akshada Shinde"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "Alex-Cao"
+- "Akshada Shinde"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Data Scientist
+role: Masters Student

 # Organizations/Affiliations
 organizations: